ekoindia/openapi-spec/markdown/README.md

 ### 12. CIN API
-This API is used to retrieve information from the Corporate Identification Number (CIN) such as business incorporation date, director(s) details, CIN status, and more.
+Use this API to retrieve information from the Corporate Identification Number (CIN) such as business incorporation date, director(s) details, CIN status, and more.

 #### Details
 - **Method:** POST